professor-l/classic-tetris-project/README.md

 ## The team

-Currently, the team consists of two people:
+Currently, the team consists of three people:

 * **Professor L (Elle Nolan) - Co-head developer**: The bot's mother.
 I begun development of ClassicTetrisBot just a few weeks before my first NEStris maxout, in early January of 2019.
 It was originally written in a hurry, in Node.js.
 A dangerous combination.
 The code from that dark era is still public, if exclusively to provide a learning experience and encourage humility. _([Her GitHub](https://github.com/professor-l))_
 * **dexfore (Michael Lin) - Co-head developer**: The bot's cool uncle who made it what it is today.
 He joined the team in May 2019, when I finally decided I needed to turn the bot's spaghetti code into something more reasonable.
 I brought him on because of his familiarity with a variety of technologies and techniques with which I was, at the time, relatively unfamiliar: relational databases, code infrastructure design, and Django, among many others.
 Without him, this bot would be nothing. _([His GitHub](https://github.com/michaelelin))_
+* **Fireworks (Justin Hundley) - Contributor**: A new developer on the team as of 2022, who joined the community and immediately and eagerly began helping us out with all sorts of little hiccups and QoL things.
+He's been instrumental in this software suite's continued success over the last year. _([His GitHub](https://github.com/fireworks))_